-Fraction division is one of those topics I find myself needing to refresh on every so often.
-For me it's definitely one of those "don't use, lose" situations.
-So this post came from me refreshing.
+How to divide fractions is one of those topics I find myself needing to refresh on every so often.
+For me dividing fractions is definitely one of those "don't use, lose" situations.
+So this post came from me refreshing my memory of fraction division.
 But why now?
 This tweet:

 In one graduate class we had to write papers on the various algorithms taught in math and why they work.
 Fraction division was one of those algorithms, and after more than a few "redo"s written at the top of my paper, I finally handed in a paper that could actually be graded.
 Needless to say that was a taxing class.